 6. Make baby’s sleeping area as close to pitch black as possible.

 7. Use a pacifier.* We really only use pacifiers (we LOVE the Wubbanub) for naps and sleep and he’s okay with that!
+(Read my post here on why I think pacifiers are GOOD!)

 8. If already eating solids, feed your baby dinner after a bottle to fill their tummy.